loning/zeckendorf-hilbert/docs/euler-article/gls-union/00-start/00-motivation_en.md

 ---

+## Special Note on Scientific Nature

+> **To the Rigorous Reader**:
+>
+> The "GLS Theory" presented here is an **exploratory theoretical framework** aimed at constructing a unified perspective compatible with existing physical laws.
+>
+> We are well aware that the cornerstones of physics are experimental verification and mathematical rigor.
+In this article, for the sake of accessibility, we may use words like "is," but in a scientific context, they should be understood as "is modeled as" or "is equivalent to."
+>
+> Furthermore, the domains of physical quantities are usually clearly defined within specific theoretical frameworks (e.g., Newtonian mechanics vs. Quantum mechanics).
+This theory attempts to explore the fusion of these domain boundaries, so in certain transition regions, the definitions of concepts may undergo a "phase transition"-like generalization.
+We invite readers to maintain an open but critical scientific attitude.

+---

 ## The Puzzles of Physics

 Imagine you are a detective investigating a complex case.
 You have many clues:

-- 📍 **Clue A (General Relativity)**: Tells you gravity is the curvature of spacetime
+- 📍 **Clue A (General Relativity)**: Tells you gravity can be described geometrically
-- 📍 **Clue B (Quantum Mechanics)**: Tells you the microscopic world is probabilistic
+- 📍 **Clue B (Quantum Mechanics)**: Tells you the microscopic world follows the principle of superposition of probability amplitudes
-- 📍 **Clue C (Thermodynamics)**: Tells you time has a direction, entropy always increases
+- 📍 **Clue C (Thermodynamics)**: Tells you macroscopic time has a direction, entropy always increases
-- 📍 **Clue D (Information Theory)**: Tells you information is physical
+- 📍 **Clue D (Information Theory)**: Tells you information has physical reality
 - 📍 **Clue E (Cosmology)**: Tells you the universe is expanding

-Each clue seems reasonable, but when you try to piece them together, you find they contradict each other:
+Each clue seems reasonable, but when you try to piece them together, you find they have tensions in their fundamental assumptions:

 ### Puzzle 1: Conflict Between Gravity and Quantum Mechanics

-**General Relativity** says: Spacetime is smooth, continuous, deterministic.
-Like a smooth rubber membrane.
+**General Relativity** is based on differential manifolds, assuming spacetime is smooth, continuous, deterministic.

-**Quantum Mechanics** says: Everything is discrete, jumping, probabilistic.
-Like flickering pixels.
+**Quantum Mechanics** is based on Hilbert space, allowing discrete energy levels and probability superposition.

 > **Question**: At the center of a black hole, or at the moment of the Big Bang, gravity is extremely strong and scales are extremely small—both theories apply.
 But they give completely different answers.
 It's like two witnesses giving completely contradictory descriptions of the same event.
-Who is right?
+We need a more underlying framework to reconcile them.

 ### Puzzle 2: Multiple Faces of Time

-**Relativity** says: Time is relative.
-If you move fast in a spaceship, time passes slowly.
-Time is part of geometry.

-**Quantum Mechanics** says: Time is an absolute external parameter.
-The $t$ in the Schrödinger equation is a globally unified clock.

-**Thermodynamics** says: Time has an arrow.
-An egg can break, but a broken egg won't reassemble itself.
+**Relativity**: Time is part of geometry (coordinate time/proper time).

+**Quantum Mechanics**: Time usually acts as an external parameter (evolution parameter).

+**Thermodynamics**: Time shows directionality through entropy increase (arrow of time).

 > **Question**: What is time really?
 Is it geometry, a parameter, or an arrow?
 Or are all three, and we just haven't found a way to unify them?